Optimize Your Language Learning – Limit Passive Learning Activities

 How many thousands pages must I read to stumble across this word, say, 10 times?

 Hell, I don’t remember when was the last time I heard this word in my native tongue!

-What about other like: tang, udder, piston and so on?
+What about other like tangs, udder, piston and so on?

 I need such words frequently during interpreting or teaching.
-Relying only on passive acquisition would make me a terribly inefficient teacher / coach / interpreter.
+Relying only on passive learning activities would make me a terribly inefficient teacher/ coach/interpreter.

 So here you have it.

-L2 Learners are simply at disadvantage as for number of repetitions of words.
+L2 Learners are simply at disadvantage as for the number of repetitions of words.

-Of course, every problems begs for the solution.
+Of course, every problem begs for the solution.